 Many startups tend to overlook the importance of their office and location in London when they rent an office.
 It can be a make-or-break factor for many applicants and often plays a big part in defining a startup’s culture and image.

 The area of Shoreditch and Old Street has developed to be the tech hub of London, and for that reason, it attracts numerous London startups.
 Often nicknamed Silicon Roundabout, Old Street is popular with many tech and creative companies looking to rent offices close to their clients and networks.
 Similarly, Clerkenwell, attracts creative firms, startups and fintech startups who need to be close to Holborn, Old Street and the City.
 Good transport links make an office attractive to candidates who must consider their commuting routes into work.

 But when renting an office it is also important for you to think about the workspace itself.
 Startup office spaces often feature break out areas, bean bags, play areas, focus booths and coffee machines.
 Such workspaces promote creativity and collaborative working, which often define dynamic startup cultures.
 In a post lockdown era, the role of collaboration in office spaces and collaborative office environments is likely to increase with some of the work being done remotely.

 Your startup’s office reflects the culture of your business.
 In order to attract and retain the right candidates, ensure that you are based in a great location and workspace.

 At Canvas offices we specialise in flexible workspaces for startups and other dynamic businesses in London.
 With offices for rent around Shoreditch, Old Street, Dalston, Clerkenwell and Mayfair we honour to provide the headquarters to some of London’s most exciting startups and tech companies.
-If you’re looking for office space in London or have any questions get in touch with and don’t forgot to subscribe to our blog below.
+If you’re looking for office space in London or have any questions get in touch with and don’t forget to subscribe to our blog below.